The One Place You're Definitely Forgetting To Use SPF

 "SPF on the lips is important," says board-certified dermatologist Michael Swann, MD.
 "Lips are actually a common place for skin cancers, and because the barrier function of the skin on the lips is less vigorous, these tumors can quickly behave more aggressively than the same tumors in other locations."

 That's a scary way of saying don't skip the lips, even if they don't tend to immediately burn or freckle.
-"While lips do have some extra color, which people often translate as protection from the sun, it's rarely melanin," says board-certified dermatologist Karyn Grossman, MD.
-[Ed. note: Melanin is the protective pigment in skin.]
+"While lips do have some extra color, which people often translate as protection from the sun, it's rarely melanin," says board-certified dermatologist Karyn Grossman, MD, referring to the protective pigment in skin.
 "Applying SPF to the lips is a crucial part of your SPF routine."

 Luckily, taking a second to protect your pout is as easy as applying the right lip color — just heed Dr. Grossman's tips to be sure you're doing it right.
 Naturally, you know SPF 30 is best, but most lip SPFs ring in lower. "[Finding an SPF 30 or above] can be a bit tricky, as many are 15 to 20," Dr. Grossman says.
 Her tip?
 Do your best to pick something high in SPF, but know the most important factor is reapplying.
 "Find something that you are happy to put on frequently — like every hour or so."